North Korea: South Korea

 The Sunshine Policy instituted by South Korean president Kim Dae-jung in 1998 was a watershed in inter-Korean relations.
-It encouraged other countries to engage with the North, which allowed Pyongyang to normalize relations with a number of European Union states and contributed to the establishment of joint North-South economic projects.
 The culmination of the Sunshine Policy was the 2000 inter-Korean summit, when Kim Dae-jung visited Kim Jong Il in Pyongyang.
 Both North and South Korea signed the June 15th North–South Joint Declaration, in which both sides promised to seek peaceful reunification.
-On 4 October 2007, South Korean president Roh Moo-hyun and Kim Jong Il signed an eight-point peace agreement.
+In 2007, South Korean president Roh Moo-hyun and Kim Jong Il signed an eight-point peace agreement.
 However, relations worsened when South Korean president Lee Myung-bak adopted a more hard-line approach and suspended aid deliveries pending the de-nuclearization of the North.
 In 2009, North Korea responded by ending all of its previous agreements with the South.
 The next few years witnessed a string of hostilities, including the alleged North Korean involvement in the sinking of South Korean warship Cheonan, mutual ending of diplomatic talks, and North Korean artillery attack on Yeonpyeongdo.

-In May 2017, Moon Jae-in was elected president of South Korea with a promise to return to the Sunshine Policy.
-In February 2018, a détente developed at the Winter Olympics held in South Korea.
+In 2017, Moon Jae-in was elected president of South Korea with a promise to return to the Sunshine Policy.
+In 2018, a détente developed at the Winter Olympics held in South Korea.
 In April, South Korean president Moon Jae-in and Kim Jong Un met at the DMZ, and, in the Panmunjom Declaration, pledged to work for peace and nuclear disarmament.
-Relations deterioated again under the Presidency of Yoon Suk Yeol.
-In January 2024, North Korea officially announced through its leader Kim Jong Un that it would no longer seek reunification with South Korea, identifying the country as a "hostile state.
+Relations deteriorated again under the Presidency of Yoon Suk Yeol.
+In 2024, North Korea officially announced through its leader Kim Jong Un that it would no longer seek reunification with South Korea, identifying the country as a "hostile state".